 |

-What is the difference between the two models available? |
+What is the difference between the three models available? |

 FoodCycler FC-30Slightly more compact, the original FoodCycler FC-30 boasts a 2.5L bucket capacity and is the perfect household helper to turn your food waste into a nutrient-rich soil amendment in just hours.
 The FoodCycler FC-30 takes approximately 4 to 8 hours and uses 0.8 kWh of electricity.